 - Appointment entries - click on the entry on the appointments' calendar to preview it, and then use the green 'Create estimate' button.

-- The cost estimate database - select the main menu 'Clients & Patients' and the tab 'Estimates'; on it, you can create a 'New estimate' using the green button or view previously created estimates.
+- The cost estimate database - select the main menu 'Clients & Patients' and the tab 'Estimates'; on it, you can create an 'Estimate Bundle' for most commonly used estimates or a 'New estimate' using the green button for a client or view previously created estimates.

 - The Consultation page - the general info section and the sidebar.
 We will look at this case in this guide here.